kimikolim/ABC_Book_frontend/README.md

 ## Completed So Far
 1. Full CRUD on Books
-1. Login Authentication with cookies
+1. Login/Logout Authentication with cookies
 1. Separation of roles with restricted access

 &nbsp;